Hedgehawk11/buzzers/README.md

 In no particular order,\
  - Some love to the main buzzers
  - Better UI
- - Companion timer app with remakes of some jackbox timers (probably in different repo)
- - Coopertition mode
  - more round types
  - YDKJ The Ride RNG preset for pick-a-value
  - whatever people ask via creating issues